bertofurth/Seagate-Central-Toolchain/README.md

     # stage finishes set to 0.
 This adds about 4.5GiB to the
     # disk space consumed by the build.
     CLEAN_OLD_OBJ=1

-    # The prefix for the generated cross compilation tools.
+    # The cross compiler target name and prefix.
+    # (N.B.
+No dash - at the end)
-    export TARGET=arm-vz-linux-gnueabi
+    export TARGET=arm-sc-linux-gnueabi

 ## Building
 Once all the parameters have been set and the maketoolchain.sh